aeternity/protocol/node/api/examples/channels/README.md

 # æternity node channel WebSocket API examples

-This directory provides a set of examples of state channel's communication via the WebSocket API.
+The JSON-RPC section provides examples of state channel's communication via the WebSocket API.
 The examples are generated from æternity node's integration tests and represent real interaction with the node.